 Outline policy, legal and institutional barriers that currently prevent or complicate the establishment of an equitable and transparent BSDS in PNG.

-Outline policy, legal and institutional arrangements that will facilitate and maintain an equitable and transparent BSDS in PNG.
+Outline options for modifications to policy, legal and institutional arrangements that will facilitate and maintain an equitable and transparent BSDS in PNG.

 Involve and consult a broad range of civil society, non-government and government stakeholders to ensure diversity in opinion is reflected in the final outputs.